Select Page

 My Solution & Approach

-- System design & documentation (Vectorworks): Detailed equipment layouts, I/O diagrams, dimensions, and power requirements to guide fabrication and facilities work.
+Equipment layouts, I/O diagrams, dimensions, and power specs to guide fabrication and facilities work.

-- Interactive application (TouchDesigner): Custom app controlling three synchronized displays with touch-activated video segments, inactivity timeout, and basic user counting for session logic.
+Custom app across three displays with synchronized playback, touch-triggered video segments, inactivity timeout, and basic session/user counting.

-- Audio & physical integration: Embedded speakers, ventilation, and cable management within the custom wood frame to fit the historic environment.
+Embedded speakers, ventilation, and cable management within a custom wood frame appropriate for the historic setting.

-- Offline workflow: Fully self-contained system with on-site update process; no building network dependency.
+Fully self-contained system with on-site update process (no building-network dependency).

 Key Features & Contributions